Rail and Shipping Entwined is based on notes for a 2017 talk written for the Gloucester Branch of the World Ship Society

 Once again, the development of railways in all their forms was accelerated by the rise of coal mining.
 Not only was coal a heavy, bulky fuel but by 1712 it was being won from ever deeper mines which were prone to flooding.
 In that year Thomas Newcomen introduced his coal fired atmospheric pumping engine, later to be improved upon by James Watt.
 At the height of the Napoleonic Wars and the resulting shortage of horse fodder, the transition from static pumping engine to steam railway locomotive was made by Richard Trevithick.
 In 1804 his four wheeled engine ran over nine miles of the Pen-Y-Darren tramway near Merthyr Tydfil.
 This journey took four hours and moved ten tons of iron and seventy passengers.
 Ten years later in 1814 however, a “travelling engine” named after the Prussian military hero “Blucher” ran at Killingworth High Pit in Northumberland.
 It was the work of 31 year old self-educated engine wright George Stephenson, who in 1819 would go on to build an entire railway from Hetton Colliery to the River Wear.
 His next commission was to build the World’s first public railway powered by steam locomotives from Stockton on Tees to Darlington and Shildon, which opened on 27 September 1825.

-At the opening of the Stockton and Darlington Railway, George Stephenson told his son Robert and a friend, “Now lads, I venture to tell you that I think you will live to see the day when railways when railways will supersede almost all other methods of conveyance in this country – when mail coaches will go by railway, and railroads will become the great highway for the King and all his subjects.
+At the opening of the Stockton and Darlington Railway, George Stephenson told his son Robert and a friend, “Now lads, I venture to tell you that I think you will live to see the day when railways will supersede almost all other methods of conveyance in this country – when mail coaches will go by railway, and railroads will become the great highway for the King and all his subjects.
 The time is coming when it will be cheaper for a working man to travel on a railway than to walk on foot.
 I know there are great and almost insurmountable difficulties to be encountered; but what I have said will come to pass as sure as you live.”
 This was a bold prophecy during the golden age of canal building which had followed the Duke of Bridgewater’s canal being opened across Barton Aqueduct in 1761.
 At the same time too, John Loudon Macadam had revolutionised the method of road construction and Thomas Telford was known as the Colossus of Roads for his London to Holyhead route.
 However, canals were limited to level ground, usually along contours unless expensive locks or aqueducts were built.
 And like roads, which could slope up hills, canals were limited to the power of horses as steam engines were not yet compact enough for road or narrow water use.

 But what of shipping at the time of the Stockton and Darlington Railway?
 As we have already seen, many of the pioneering horse drawn wagonways and edge railways had been built to link coal fields to rivers and coasts – often with the aim of transporting coal by coastal sailing ship to the City of London.
 London itself, as capital of England, Wales and later Scotland and Ireland, had grown in wealth and importance due to centuries of association with shipping.
 Sir Francis Drake’s galleon The Golden Hind (pictured) had become the first English ship to circumnavigate the World in 1580 and the Honourable East India Company had been trading since 1600 and would continue until 1874.